meta-llama/llama-recipes/README.md

 # Repository Organization
 This repository is organized in the following way:

-[configs](src/llama_recipes/configs/): Contains the configuration files for PEFT methods, FSDP, Datasets.
+[configs](src/llama_recipes/configs/): Contains the configuration files for PEFT methods, FSDP, Datasets, W&B experiment tracking.

 [docs](docs/): Example recipes for single and multi-gpu fine-tuning recipes.